sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerHypervisorConnection.md

   * State (Citrix.Broker.Admin.SDK.HypervisorConnectionState) The state of the hypervisor connection.

+  * TimeFaultStateEntered (System.DateTime?)
+Time at which the hypervisor entered fault state

   * Uid (System.Int32) Unique internal identifier of hypervisor connection.

   * ZoneExternalUid (System.Guid?)
 The Guid that is the external zone uid of the hypervisor connection.